mattmelling/gridtracker/README.md

 # About GridTracker

+# Getting GridTracker
+GridTracker can be downloaded for nearly all common platforms (Windows, MacOS, Linux, Raspberry Pi) from the [downloads](https://gridtracker.org/downloads/) page on our website GridTracker.org.

 # Developing GridTracker

 GridTracker runs using [NWJS](https://nwjs.io/), a tools that wraps both Chrome windows and node processes into